mramshaw/pubsub/README.md

 __MQTT__ is the protocol and __Mosquitto__ is a message broker.

+MQTT was specifically designed for unreliable networks, and so includes a __Last Will and Testament__ (LWT) feature.
+This is to handle the situation where clients unexpectedly drop or get disconnected - so that closedown handling can be invoked (for a clean shutdown, for instance).
+The __Keep Alive__ feature is of course important for determining the timing of when the LWT processing is invoked.

 Depending on the specified [QoS](#qos) and [Message Retention](#message-retention), messages may or may not be queued; as with [redis](#redis) listeners may need to be actively subscribed in order to receive messages.